 My favorite brand for comfortable, water-resistant footwear is Aquatalia.
 They’re on the pricier side, but hold up very well.
 The pair I’m wearing above is from a few seasons back, and has now accompanied me on several trips.
-I did manage to track them down online, but they’re only available in limited (small) sizes.
+Here are some recent waterproof booties.

-Here’s a more budget-friendly chelsea boot option with a slightly lower heel.
+Here’s a more budget-friendly boot option with a slightly lower heel.

 Another brand that I’ve read good things about is La Canadienne.
 They’re also on the pricier side, but very well-reviewed.
 The higher shaft on these would be great for colder or wetter climates.
 (I’ve also heard that their knee boots are a good fit for those with more slender calves.)

 Blondo is a more budget-friendly brand that offers water-resistant styles.
 This style is available in a few colors…the dark grey is a nice alternative to black.

 If you prefer a smooth leather to suede, these are nice.
 (Several colors in suede also available.)